Balance Roll-On

 Perfume Roll-ons are designed to create a specific scent.
 We do not take into account the specific benefits of the oils into the design.

-Balance is designed to be a Functional Aromatic Roll-on to help women in particular who are experiencing hormonal imbalance.
+Balance is designed to be a Functional Aromatic Roll-on to help those in need of calm and uplifting.

-The blend is for you to diffuse [i.e. using a diffuser].
-We made the roll-on for you to easily bring around and apply onto your pulse points.
+The blend is for you to diffuse [i.e. using a diffuser], and is not designed for you to apply to your skin.

 Simply apply it to your pulse points—areas where blood vessels are close to the skin, helping the aroma absorb and diffuse more effectively.
 Common pulse points include - wrists, temples, behind the ears, base of the neck & inner elbows.